oasis-tcs/odata-specs/odata-protocol/1 Introduction.md

 ## ##subsec Transient Entities

 Transient entities are instances of an entity type that are dynamically generated on request and only exist within a response payload.
-They cannot be updated and consequently possess neither a stable entity-id nor an update URL.
+They do not possess an entity-id or an update URL and consequently cannot be updated.
 A transient entity may have a read URL, which generates a new transient entity using the same algorithm.

 ## ##subsec Default Namespaces